AJMcDee/Cypress_Demo_BaseApp/README.md

-# Getting Started with Create React App
+# Base React Application for Cypress Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build upon [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting Started

 In the project directory, you can run: